bramses/commonplace-bot/README.md

 At the individual level (pre-computer), the way to achieve all of these goals was a combination of a personal bookshelf, a society trained in literacy that values books, a local library, a commonplace book to write notes in from the books read, and a brain that could use the best information from books consumed to produce new material (kind of like using oxygen as raw material for ATP).

-Bramdroid is my version of what this may look like in the future...today!
-Let's go through each of the goals above and see how Bramdroid achieves them.
+Commonplace Bot is my version of what this may look like in the future...today!
+Let's go through each of the goals above and see how Commonplace Bot achieves them.

 ### A High Level Overview

 A list of high quality books has been met many times over by the efforts of authors over the centuries who have poured blood sweat and tears into making comprehensive tomes of knowledge.
-Hopefully this stays the case for the foreseeable future, but this is not something that Bramdroid can control, and perhaps even is a boon, which will be discussed soon.
+Hopefully this stays the case for the foreseeable future, but this is not something that Commonplace Bot can control, and perhaps even is a boon, which will be discussed soon.

-Storing and retrieving books at scale is theoretically something that Bramdroid can do, but it is not the main focus of Bramdroid.
-Bramdroid is not a database of raw books chunked at the paragraph level, it is a database of quotes.
+Storing and retrieving books at scale is theoretically something that Commonplace Bot can do, but it is not the main focus of Commonplace Bot.
+Commonplace Bot is not a database of raw books chunked at the paragraph level, it is a database of quotes.
 This is a very important distinction, and will be discussed in detail later.

-Leveraging context to make curation decisions at the individual level and community level is the main focus of Bramdroid.
-Bramdroid is a bot that is meant to be used in a Discord server.
-This means that Bramdroid can leverage the context of the server to make curation decisions at the community level.
-Each user that interfaces with Bramdroid has a semi-unique experience that mirrors what one might expect in a library.
+Leveraging context to make curation decisions at the individual level and community level is the main focus of Commonplace Bot.
+Commonplace Bot is a bot that is meant to be used in a Discord server.
+This means that Commonplace Bot can leverage the context of the server to make curation decisions at the community level.
+Each user that interfaces with Commonplace Bot has a semi-unique experience that mirrors what one might expect in a library.
 You walk around, peek at some random shelves, go to a section that interests you and read the back covers of any book that catches your eye.
 However, every time you uncover one book in fact you are referencing an idea directly, and all the books with that idea will also surface.
 These ideas trigger new searches that are context dependent and on and on and on.
-This is a feedback loop that is not possible in a traditional library, and is a huge advantage of Bramdroid.
+This is a feedback loop that is not possible in a traditional library, and is a huge advantage of Commonplace Bot.

 Healthy reader engagement is achieved thanks to services like Readwise and Obsidian.
 By being able to capture quotes in a centralized location, and then being able to transform those quotes into other forms of information, we can create a feedback loop between the reader and the book.
 This is the first time in history that this has been possible.
 We can not only extricate highlights from books, we can leverage those highlights as independent data points to inform future reading decisions, as well as increase the likelihood of recall.

 Finally, transformation is the act of converting a quote as data through a function into another form.
 This form could be a quiz, an image, a video, a script for a movie, a research paper, a sculpture, whatever!
 The sky really is the limit!
-In Bramdroid, I rely heavily on the example of turning book quotes into unique generative art piece.
+In Commonplace Bot, I rely heavily on the example of turning book quotes into unique generative art piece.
 This will be discussed in the `aart` and `share` sections.

 ### Quotes